 LINC provides support for school and neighborhood services in multiple school districts.
 Major efforts include building community schools, operating out-of-school programs in area districts and charter schools, implementing federal 21st Century Community Learning Center grants and operating the area's Community Partnership initiative.
 Other smaller, similar programs are also included in the category.

-In total, as of both June 30, 2016 and 2015, there were 85 and 87, respectively, Caring Community sites spread across seven school districts, two charter schools and two community centers.
+In total, as of both June 30, 2017 and 2016, there were 85 Caring Community sites spread across seven school districts, including two charter schools and two community centers.

 Out-of-School-Time